Tree Trimming or Removal

 All roadside trees within the public right-of-way are covered under the regulations of the Maryland Roadside Tree Law (PDF) (COMAR Title 5-401).
 While Baltimore County does not own trees within the right-of-way, they are considered in what is known as a tenant in common relationship, which is a working relationship between the property owner and the government agency.

 A person may not cut down, trim, mutilate or in any way injure any roadside tree without a permit or work order issued by Baltimore County or the Maryland Department of Natural Resources (DNR).

-If you have a tree that you feel needs to be removed, contact the Bureau of Highways at email@example.com or 410-887-3560 to apply for a work order.
-Baltimore County uses the same criteria as DNR when issuing work orders.
+If you have a tree that you feel needs to be removed, email the Bureau of Highways at firstname.lastname@example.org or call 410-887-3560 to apply for a work order.
+Baltimore County uses the same criteria as the DNR when issuing work orders.
 The tree must be within the County right-of-way, which will be determined when the work order application is started.

 Sometimes after severe storms, and during busy seasons, our tree crew may fall behind schedule and residents may have to wait for some time before trees are removed.
 In such cases residents, at their own expense, may hire a licensed tree company to do the work, provided they have obtained a valid tree-removal permit from the Maryland Forest Service.

 Revised June 5, 2015